mollywilliams/grace-notes.github.io/_topics/balaam.md

 done over several generations by this practice.

 A battle was fought between the Israelites and Midianites, and Balaam sided with the Midianites and was slain.
-See [Num.
-31:8] (http://www.biblegateway.com/passage/?search=Numbers+31%3A8).
+See Num.
+31:8.

 Balaam comes down in history as the prototype of the typical hireling prophet eager only to commercialize his gift.
 [2 Pet.
 2:15; Titus 1] (http://www.biblegateway.com/passage/?search=2+Peter+2%3A15%3B+tit+1)